Harnessing the full potential of Google Ads is easier said than done, especially if you’re a small business owner who is

 Activate this feature under the “Ad extensions” tab in Google Ads and follow the directions to set up each extension.

 Challenge #10: Optimizing your campaigns.

 Optimizing your campaigns is an ongoing effort.
 From the day you launch the ads, you should always be split-testing ad copy, adjusting your bids, testing new keywords, pausing poor performing keywords, testing different targeting options, and split-testing landing pages.

-Successful campaigns eventually require less optimizing and, like everything else in AdWords, it gets easier over time.
+Successful campaigns eventually require less optimizing and, like everything else with Google Ads, it gets easier over time.